derpy-zombie/TestKanban8/README.md

 I also like fungi.
 And peperoni, ah peperoni, the timeless classic.
-Pizzas originally are meant to be folded and eaten as a sandwich
+Pizzas originally are meant to be folded and eaten as a sandwich The pinnacle of italian cousine, closely followed by pasta.